iotaledger/tips/text/0011-utxo-model/0011-utxo-model.md

 gives the tokens a certain "meaning" (i.e. tokenized assets, resource- and access-tokens ...).

-+ **Scalable Layer1 Smart Contracts:** Balances can be extended by a sequence of dynamic unlock conditions that will enable the use of a non-touring complete scripting language for smart contracts on layer1, which would not just be run by a small committee of validators but by everybody.
++ **Scalable Layer1 Smart Contracts:** Balances can be extended by a sequence of dynamic unlock conditions that will enable the use of a non-turing complete scripting language for smart contracts on layer1, which would not just be run by a small committee of validators but by everybody.
 This will enable things like:

     + decentralized gambling